RosettaCommons/binder/documentation/debugging.rst

     /usr/include/c++/7/bits/stl_construct.h: In function ‘void std::_Destroy(_ForwardIterator, _ForwardIterator)’:
     **bunch of garbage below here**

-1. Rebuild bindings, but now add the flag ``--annotate-includes`` which will give us much more information than we would normally get
+The ways to handle this error:

-2. Since we know that ``bits`` is bad for binder, we can just grep for bits in the directory where we generate and compile the bindings.
-In the ``examples`` section, this is the same as the directory ``cmake_bindings``.
+1. Rebuild bindings adding the flag ``--annotate-includes`` which will provide much more information on the binded classes.

-3. We then run the ``grep -r "bits" cmake_bindings/*`` which yields:
+2. Since the includes from the ``bits`` directory should not appear in the generated code,  one can grep for ``bits`` in the generated codes, i.e. ``grep -r "bits" cmake_bindings/*`` could yield:

 .. code-block:: console